Desktop Metal: Studio System

 Both the Studio System and Production System include two key components: a printer that produces small objects out of metal powders, and a sintering furnace to densify the objects using thermal processes.
 The systems can print a variety of materials, including steels, copper, aluminum, and alloys such as Inconel.
 Powders also used in the metal injection molding market are housed in replaceable cartridges made by various metallurgy companies and Desktop Metal.
 As the process doesn't utilize high power lasers, or hazardous materials, the Studio System can be housed inside office spaces with standard wall outlets.

 The Studio System uses a proprietary technology called Bound Metal Deposition, similar to fused deposition modeling (FDM) where the printer "extrudes a mixture of metal powder and polymers to build up a shape, much as some plastic printers do."
 When the shape is complete, it is placed in a furnace which burns away the polymers and "compacts the metal particles by sintering them together at just below their melting point."
 At that temperature the metal is fused without melting and losing its shape.
 The sintering causes predictable shrinking, which the system's software compensates for by making items slightly larger during the printing step.
 Beyond the printer and furnace, the Studio System also includes a debinder to remove part of the polymer binder before sintering.

 Production System

 The Production System uses a printing method where droplets of a binding agent are "jetted" onto a metal powder in heated layers.
 The method is called Single Pass Jetting, used for quickly producing metal parts.
 According to the company, the system can process 8,200 cubic centimeters per hour, which is nearly 100 times faster than laser-based systems using powder bed fusion (PBF).
 It can produce dozens of parts simultaneously.
 The Production System was named by Popular Science as one of the top engineering innovations of 2017, in the magazine's annual Best of What's New issue.

 Live Parts software

-Desktop Metal developed Live Parts, an AI software for users to automatically generate printable object designs.
+Desktop Metal developed Live Parts, claimed to be an AI software for users to automatically generate printable object designs.
 The program allows users to input specifications for an object, then creates a computer model which can be printed using any 3-D printing system.